KILTprotocol/sdk-js/docs/getting-started.md

 ## 2. Generate an account and DID

-To generate an account first you have to generate a [BIP39 mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and then use it to create the on-chain account and DID:
+To generate an account first you have to generate a [BIP39 mnemonic](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) and then use it to create the on-chain DID:

 ```typescript
 import * as Kilt from '@kiltprotocol/sdk-js'